PhilLockett/UnitTest/README.md

 "results.txt" lists the number of errors each test case has found.
 This file is generated every time the tests are run.
 This helps when there are a large number of tests with a significant percentage failing.
 Taking a back up of this file and comparing it to the latest shows the scope of any improvements.
+May be useful for Test Driven Design/Developement.

 "profile.txt" lists the assertions made by each test case.
 This file is generated every time the tests are run.